tom-pollak/tom-pollak.github.io/md/soft_sampling.md

 ### 2.3 Motivations for Soft Decoding

 1. The model may be allowed to maintain it's distribution over each token for each step, so the model's internal state may reflect several distribution simultaneously.
-  - (Kind of like BEAM search without the blowup)
+    - (Kind of like BEAM search without the combinatorial blowup).
-2. The gradients from from future tokens can propagate through the sampling.
+2. The model remains "end-to-end differentiable" -- gradients from from future tokens can propagate through the sampling.

 ## 3 Approaches to Creating a Soft Next-Token Embedding

 ### 3.1 Plain Softmax Mixture

-- Description: Take the model’s logits, apply a standard softmax, then multiply the resulting distribution by the embedding matrix W_E.
+Take the model’s logits, apply a standard softmax, then multiply the resulting distribution by the embedding matrix $W_E$.

-- Pros: Straightforward, fully differentiable, simple to implement.
-- Cons: Tends to produce a “blurry” embedding if the distribution is spread out across many tokens; doesn’t strongly approximate a single discrete token.
+- Possible to have "blurry" embedding if distribution is diffuse over many tokens -- doesn't approximate a single token.

 ### 3.2.
 Gumbel-Softmax -- LOOK AT